sideeffects/HoudiniEngineForUnity_deprecated/README.md

 Houdini's procedural engine will then "cook" the asset and the results will be available right inside Unity.

-The plug-in is currently released as a public preview.
-During the experimental testing period, the Unity plug-in will be available freely.

 The easiest way for artists to access the plug-in is to download the latest production build of 32-bit Houdini or the [FREE Houdini Apprentice Learning Edition](http://www.sidefx.com/index.php?option=com_download&task=apprentice&Itemid=208)